Lucy-Family-Institute/CSSR-Workshop-Scrapy/README.md

 The workshop provides an introduction to web scraping, and involves a hands-on project to scrape, parse and extract desired data from a webpage using Scrapy.

 Participants will learn:
-1. HTTP protocol basics involved in a web scraping instance
+1. Grasp web scraping fundamentals.
-2. Set up Scrapy to send request to remote server
+2. Master the art of HTML parsing and extracting data.
-3. Parse HTML response
+3. Use regex for precise data retrieval.
-4. Using regex to locate desired data and extract
+4. Set up Scrapy for efficient data extraction.

 ## Prior Knowledge